 Mission & Overview

 The Society has been a driver of and a participant in the widespread adoption of the technique of stereotactic radiation delivery as an integral part of the therapeutic armamentarium for a wide array of benign and malignant disorders.
-As technology continues to evolve, allowing ever more precise and conformal treatments, the ISRS will remain on the forefront of elucidating the clinical benefit of the technique.
+As technology continues to evolve, allowing ever more precise and conformal treatments, the ISRS will remain on the forefront of elucidating best practices and the clinical outcomes of the technique.

 The Society’s primary initiatives currently include: